Black Friday and Cyber Monday (BFCM) have become consumer staples, with 51% of UK adults planning to spend during the Black Friday weekend.

-In the end, it's all about organization and passing on information.
+In the end, it's all about organisation and passing on information.

 Customers have a lot of expectations about delivery speed.
 Since Amazon Prime started offering express delivery, consumers have become very demanding.

-40% of consumers are likely to wait up to 10 days before Christmas to buy their gifts.
-To meet customers' demands, we advise you to offer several delivery options: express delivery, free delivery, point relay delivery, and standard delivery.
+To meet customers' demands, we advise you to offer several delivery options: express delivery, free delivery, pick up point delivery, and standard delivery.

 To avoid unpleasant surprises for the customer, be transparent on your cutoffs.
 Inform them about shipping times as soon as they place their order.

 Also establish a scrupulous tracking of the parcel and indicate the status of their purchase in their client space or by e-mail:

 - delivery of the package to the carrier;